Ray of Light (song): Background and development

 The music video for "Ray of Light" was directed by Jonas Åkerlund, who had previously shot the controversial clip for the song "Smack My Bitch Up" (1997) by the Prodigy.
 Madonna had been planning the video from the time she was filming the clip for previous single "Frozen" in the Mojave Desert.
 "Smack My Bitch Up" was her current favorite and she enlisted Åkerlund.
 Madonna stated that when she makes an album, she "puts [her] soul on it", but a music video is a lot more working with a director.
 With the Ray of Light album, she wanted to have videos with fresh ideas, and hence wanted to collaborate with new directors.
 She liked Åkerlund's "special way of working" and spoke with him over the telephone.
 Their conversations continued for over six months, and most of the time was spent coming up with a final concept for the clip. Åkerlund said in an interview with Swedish newspaper Aftonbladet:

 I had two ideas that did not fit the song.
 She said no even though I had a very clear idea of how she would look in the video.
 I worked up on another idea and brought together a featured band for her to see.
 I did it all in front of me. [...]
 In retrospect, it feels good, the video we have done much better suited to the track than the first ideas.
 [Madonna] has an incredible track on everything she is doing.
 Style, music, business — she has a mental track of every single thing and won't give up until she is completely satisfied.
 And on music videos there is nothing she does with one hand on her back — she's engaged to one hundred percent.

 The Koyaanisqatsi-inspired music video features fast-moving blurred images of daily life.
 Italian director Stefano Salvati accused Madonna of plagiarizing a clip he made.

 According to the singer, the clip portrays "a day in the life of the earth to show that we are rushing forward to the end of the 1900s century at full speed.
 I think Jonas made an excellent interpretation of the song, although he forced me to dance like crazy for two days.
 He's a tough director".
 Reviewers compared it to the 1982 American experimental film Koyaanisqatsi, which showed time-lapse footage of cities.
-Madonna's scenes were shot in March 1998 at Raleigh Studios and Florentine Gardens in Los Angeles.
+Madonna's scenes were shot on March 25 and 26, 1998 at Raleigh Studios and Florentine Gardens in Los Angeles.
 Background scenes were shot in various cities such as Los Angeles, New York, London, Las Vegas, and Stockholm.
 Test shots taken in Stockholm were presented to Madonna, for conveying the idea behind the clip, but they were deemed good enough to be used in the final product.